Andre the Butcher: Plot

 Four junior college students (James "Jimbo," Cookie, Jasmine, and Kristy) are driving along a deserted road in Florida on their way to a cheerleading competition.
-As Jimbo drives, Cookie gives him a blowjob while Jasmine secretly watches from the backseat.
+As Jimbo drives, Cookie performs fellatio on him while Jasmine secretly watches from the backseat.
 Distracted, Jimbo swerves and hits a utility pole, damaging the car.
 While looking for help, they find and enter a vacant house, which is actually home to Andre the Butcher, who is not presently there.
 Jimbo and Kristy decide to go back to the car and wait for help, while Cookie and Jasmine stay behind.
 Cookie confronts the closeted Jasmine, and the two engage in lesbian sex.

 Meanwhile, escaped convicts Tober and Hoss are seeking refuge.
 They enter Andre's house and find Cookie and Jasmine having sex.
 The convicts order them into the living room at gunpoint.
 While in the living room, Sheriff Cooper comes by and knocks on the door.
 Hoss orders Jasmine to answer it and get rid of him, threatening to kill Cookie if she does not comply.
 Sheriff Cooper enters the house, informs her of the escaped convicts, and asks her if she has seen them.
 As she tries to tell him they are in the house, the Sheriff grabs Jasmine and begins to molest her with his baton.
 Hoss comes out of hiding and kicks the Sheriff in the stomach, handcuffs him to the fridge, and leaves him there while they all drive away in his patrol car.

 Jimbo and Kristy, while waiting by a tree, prepare to make out after Kristy reveals intimate feelings toward him.
 Andre the Butcher shows up and attacks them.
 He kills Kristy after luring her away and throws a knife at Jimbo, pinning him to a tree.
 Jimbo is rescued by Deputy Hollingsworth, who is looking for the escaped convicts, and they both head back to the lodge.
 As Tober, Hoss, Cookie, and Jasmine are driving away in the Sheriff's car, they encounter Andre on the road, blocking their path.
 After Tober tries to shoot him, Andre drags him out of the car and kills him.
 The other three run away and go back to the house.
 Jimbo also returns with Hollingsworth, who then handcuffs Hoss.
 Still handcuffed in the kitchen, Sheriff Cooper demands she uncuff him, but Jasmine pleas with her not to.
 Suddenly, the television set turns on, which shows some of their sins: Kristy overeats, and Sheriff Cooper is corrupt.
 Andre shows up and murders the Sheriff.
 Hollingsworth shoots at Andre, who runs away, but later returns and kills Jimbo and Cookie.